earasteh/Python-Motionplanning/README.md

 - 4th-Order Runge-Kutta (RK4) is added for the integration of the vehicle model instead of Euler

 To Do:
-- Motion controllers need more tuning
+- Motion controllers need more tuning (not working in a higher speeds)
 - Change the chassis model to have algebraic normal forces instead of constant normal forces

 ## Abstract